roman-milk/roman-milk.github.io/straight-to-straight.md

  Once Heather had moved, Ashley was right back at it, cuddling right up against me.
 "We're gonna be best friends, Alex.
 Alright?"

  Her open kindness, guileless look, and easy affection was hard to fight.
 "Nothing I'd like better," I said.
-Report_Story #2